- Type of Publication: Guideline

 - Consistency and linkages of the ORSA process and results with the risk management, strategic, business and capital planning processes.

-The ORSA, including the ORSA report to the Board, should be subject to periodic objective reviews.
+The ORSA, including the ORSA report, should be subject to periodic objective reviews.
 The objective review may be conducted by an internal or external auditor, by a skilled and experienced internal or external resource or by a skilled and experienced individual, who reports directly to or is a member of the Board.

 An objective reviewer should not be responsible for nor have been actively involved in the part of the ORSA that it reviews.
 For example, where the internal auditor is not otherwise involved in the process, the ORSA may be included in the internal audit plan so that it is covered within the audit cycle.